Eliminating traumas and mental blocks

 ● You talked to a good friend

-The whole point of reliving a situation is to put it in the spotlight, to bring it back from the depths of our memory, and to reenact it several times to eliminate, or to mitigate, its effect.
+The whole point of reliving a situation is to put it in the spotlight, to bring it back from the depths of our memory, and to reenact it several times to eliminate, or to mitigate, its effect by exhausting the energy stored on us related to it.
 In happy and fun situations, as the ones just mentioned, your mind will get used to visualizing and feeling again past situations.
 Once you feel comfortable doing this, you may begin with the bad experiences.
 You will notice that, after a few times going through them and working on them for several days using this method, results will be imminent.
 The trauma will disappear or, at least, their effect is diminished, and you will feel relieved, as if a burden has been lifted from you.